Simple Post-Training Robustness Using Test Time Augmentations and Random Forest: Experimental setup

-\textbf{Testing.} All the metrics we show in this work were calculated on the \textit{test} subset.
-The threat model is white-box, where the adversary has full access to the model's parameters and training data, alas the attacker is unaware that our TTA or KATANA algorithm is employed.
-In Section~\ref{sec:adaptive_white_box} we also consider two adaptive white-box attack, where the adversary knows our defense strategy and tries to evade it.

-For both TTA and KATANA we set $N=256$ unless stated otherwise, i.e., we generate 256 TTAs in inference time, which allows the models to run in a single forward pass on the GPU.
+\textbf{Testing.} All the metrics we show in this work were calculated on the \textit{test-val} subset.
+For both TTA and ARF we set $N=256$ unless stated otherwise, i.e., we generate 256 TTAs in inference time, which allows the models to run in a single forward pass on the GPU.
 The majority of the computation time is devoted to the TTAs generation, which is done on the CPU and takes 3.32 $\pm$ 0.33 seconds for a single Tiny ImageNet image (calculated over 20 runs).
 The DNN and random forest forward pass times are negligible - 250 ms and 4 ms, respectively.